jfalconi-cavallini/dealership_api_used_cars/README.md

 # ClayCooley Car Inventory REST API

-A full-featured REST API that scrapes live car inventory data from [Clay Cooley](https://www.claycooley.com/) and provides endpoints for CRUD operations.
+A full-featured REST API that scrapes live used car inventory data from [Clay Cooley](https://www.claycooley.com/) and provides endpoints for CRUD operations.
 The API also supports scheduled daily updates to keep the inventory current.

 ## 🔗 Live Demo